 Stablecoins: Riskless Investment or Financial Fraud?

-Stablecoins have been regarded as an ingenious form of payment due to their steadiness- providing much-desired stability among the normally volatile cryptocurrency space.
-Even the most established giants like Bitcoin continue to be erratic, with wildly fluctuating prices resulting in both fortunes and losses equating to thousands of dollars.
-Stablecoins provide the members of the blockchain community with a unique promise- the chance to capitalize on the advantages of crypto (transparency, security, privacy, etc.) without being perpetually worried about the next price drop.
+Stablecoins have been regarded as an ingenious form of payment due to their steadiness.
+They provide much-desired stability in the normally volatile cryptocurrency space.
+Even the most established giants like Bitcoin continue to be erratic, with wildly fluctuating prices.
+This results in both fortunes and losses equating to thousands of dollars.
+Stablecoins provide the members of the blockchain community with a unique promise.
+That is the chance to capitalize on the advantages of crypto (transparency, security, privacy, etc.) without being perpetually worried about the next price drop.

-On the surface, stablecoins sound like a dream come true for crypto investors- providing them with the best of both the crypto and financial worlds.
+On the surface, stablecoins sound like a dream come true for crypto investors.
+Why? because it provides them with the best of both the crypto and financial worlds.
 However, digging a little deeper raises several questions about the backing of these stablecoins.
 Do these companies really have the billions of dollars that would be required for them to remain stable?
 How authentic are their claims of where this money is stored?
 And, at the end of the day, can stablecoins even be trusted as a riskless investment?

 How Do Stablecoins Work?

 A stablecoin can be understood as a type of cryptocurrency that is collateralized by the value of an underlying asset.
-This asset is one which is generally regarded around the world as being non-volatile, such as the US dollar, the Euro, or even precious metals like gold.
-This means that for every one token that exists of a certain stablecoin, a single unit of stable currency must also be present with its provider.
-In theory, the tokens should be able to be converted back into the original currency at any time, also at a one-for-one exchange rate.
+The asset is generally regarded worldwide as non-volatile, like the US dollar or euro, or precious metals like gold.
+For every token of a stablecoin, one unit of stable currency must be present with the provider.
+In theory, tokens should be convertible back into the original currency at any time, at a one-for-one exchange rate.

 The security of having your crypto asset always be worth something is what attracts many people towards using stablecoins.
 Users know that despite factors like inflation, fluctuating exchange rates, or an increase in supply/demand, the value of most of the currencies backing stablecoins is subject to very little change on a day-to-day basis.
 By combining this stability with the decentralization offered by blockchain technology, the concept of a stablecoin was born.

 The hype around using stablecoins can be linked to their ease of use.
 Big names like Tether, Binance, and Gemini remain wildly popular as trusted stablecoin providers within the blockchain community.
-Each company claims that the billion or so coins they have in circulation are pegged onto stable currency by a 1-to-1 relationship.
-Users can buy and use these coins in the same way you would any other, with the price remaining equal or very close to a stable asset.
+Each company claims a 1-to-1 pegging of the billion or so coins in circulation to a stable currency.
+Users can buy and use these coins like any other, with prices remaining stable or very close to an asset.

 The Billion Dollar Backing Mystery